 As a performer, Chas has been a featured soloist and chamber musician in the orchestral and chamber settings, having played alongside faculty of the Interlochen Arts Academy and Western Michigan School of Music.
 Serving as Principal Cellist of the WMU University Symphony Orchestra has given him a wide range of formative experience.
 Whether he is soloing over full orchestra and chorus during Richard Danielpour’s An American Requiem, serving as a core member of the Orpheus Chamber Orchestra Residency, or playing under Maestro Leonard Slatkin on the 2014 USO tour, Chas is in his element in a variety of contexts.
 His versatility has lead him to engage with performing artists ranging from Son Lux to John Sharp of the Chicago Symphony Orchestra.

 Beyond the realm of orchestra setting, Chas has experience in both early music and contemporary composition.
 Chas was an Associate Principal of the Indiana University Baroque/Classical Orchestra and worked with Stanley Ritchie, Michael McCraw, and Nigel North.
 At WMU, Chas was, the cellist in WMU's New Music Ensemble Birds on a Wire (conducted by Dr. David Colson) and has performed, premiered, and recorded works of living composers.
 His work ranges from playing concerts for Society of Composers Inc. to recording Paul Lansky’s Contemplating Weather for Bridge Records.
+In 2018, he performed with the Brandenburg Festival alongside faculty of Interlochen and Central Michigan University.

 Chas’ teaching career is as multifaceted as his performing career.
 In 2011, Chas began working with The Fairview Violin Project, an elementary strings program directed by Dr. Brenda Brenner that provides free violin lessons to students at Fairview Elementary in Bloomington, Indiana.
 During his senior year, Chas' involvement with Jacobs School of Music’s String Academy further developed his pedagogical skills under the supervision of renowned pedagogue Mimi Zweig.
 He has served as a counselor for Summer String Academy and as an assistant instructor of cello under the supervision of IU String Academy cello faculty Helen Ford.